Peter-Kahl/KMED-Scripts/README.md

 python simulations/sim1_fiduciary_vs_clientelist.py
 ```

-Plots will be saved into the corresponding subdirectory of outputs/.
+Plots will be saved into the directory outputs/.

 ## License